 So what you need to do is you need to do the detailed analysis of particular areas and then bring that up to the big picture conclusion for the strategy.

-Don’t put all the detailed analysis into the strategy because that’s not they are about.
+Don’t put all the detailed analysis into the strategy because that’s not what they are about.
 The other thing with the details and this is where it’s hard as technical professionals, is to summarize it and tell the story with it.

 So we’re really good at doing lots and lots of models and analysis and stuff like that.
-That’s what we are all trained to do but how do we summarize that and how would I then tell that story to a banker or an accountant or a public decision maker who really don’t necessarily know the technical detail and doesn’t need to know it.
+That’s what we are all trained to do but how do we summarize that and how would I then tell that story to a banker or an accountant or a public decision-maker who really doesn’t necessarily know the technical detail and doesn’t need to know it.
 So that’s what your strategy is doing.

 What is the story you are trying to tell?

-So the question that you’re asking yourself when you’re dealing with an asset management or an infrastructure management strategy is what is the story.
+So the question that you’re asking yourself when you’re dealing with asset management or an infrastructure management strategy is what is the story.
 You’ve done the analysis but what story does that tell?

 So coming back to the case I mentioned in the last lecture, the story of the Solomon Island education system was you need ten times the amount of money you’re spending at the moment.
 But the knock effect from that is, even if they got the money, they don’t have the people to build the schools.